tshallenberger/tshallenberger/README.md

 I'm technically a cloud solutions architect and full stack developer, but I've built scrapers for the SEC EDGAR site using Azure Function Apps, CosmosDB server side sprocs, and data analytics pipelines for big telemetry data sets using Databricks/PySpark.
 I've also built integrations for Salesforce, Shopify, Auth0, and some awesome tooling around Azure DevOps Build/Release Pipelines.

+- 🔭 Currently, I'm Dockerizing/containerizing a forked version of Superset for deployment to RHEL8 servers, in order to provide visualization tools to teams at Yahoo
-- 🔭 I’m currently working on building a suite of web app services using NestJS/(MongoDB|PostgreSQL)/React/Redux on Azure with the intention of connecting Shopify merchants to manufacturers, and helping automate steel manufacturing production.
+- 🔭 Previously, I've worked on building a suite of web app services using NestJS/(MongoDB|PostgreSQL)/React/Redux on Azure with the intention of connecting Shopify merchants to manufacturers, and helping automate steel manufacturing production.
-- 🌱 I’m currently using NestJS/(MongoDB|PostgreSQL)/React/Redux for our newer services, and .Net Core/SQL Server for our older service.
+- 🌱 In the past I've used NestJS/(MongoDB|PostgreSQL)/React/Redux for the newer services, and .Net Core/SQL Server for older services.
 - ⚡ Fun fact: I love powerlifting.
 Specifically deadlifting.

 - 📄 **Favorite IDE:** VS Code